paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 Note: this workflow won't work for DJI Mini 3 as the waypoint creation icon is not visible in the DJI Fly when connected to the drone.

-For DJI Mini 5 Pro, the kmz file must be uploaded to the remote controller.
+For DJI Mini 5 Pro and DJI Mini 4 Pro, the kmz file must be uploaded to the remote controller.
 But there is no straightfoward way to do this.
-Rohan Baishya explains in this section, a foolproof method to do this (based on [this tutorial][2].
+Rohan Baishya explains in this section, a foolproof method to do this (based on [this tutorial][2]).

-**Step 1:** In the RC/DJI fly app, connect the drone and press 'GO FLY'
+**Step 1:** In the RC/DJI fly app, connect the drone and press 'GO FLY'.

-NOTE: Make sure the drone is placed outside for adequate satellite signal
+NOTE: Make sure the drone is placed outside for adequate satellite signal.

 <img src="https://github.com/user-attachments/assets/e190f2ad-b712-4e35-8457-388bdc85222f" alt="rc-dji-app" width="600" height="325"> <br>

-**Step 2:** Click on the map at the bottom left corner (make sure your position is being shown on the map)
+**Step 2:** Click on the map at the bottom left corner (make sure your position is being shown on the map).

 <img src="https://github.com/user-attachments/assets/a60b004d-0a62-4db1-9c0e-385d0064d2c4" alt="map" width="600" height="325"> <br>